TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Datetime/Properties/DbType.rst

 .. note::

-   When this property is *not set* you have to add :php:`int` to the :ref:`eval option <columns-input-properties-eval>`.
+   .. versionadded:: 12.0

-   (Otherwise the database might complain about invalid values.)
+   When this property is *not set* the datetime value is automatically converted to an :php:`int`.